Hakim Ziyech: Paris Saint-Germain claim Chelsea's document gaffe scuppered loan move for winger

-Hakim Ziyech's loan from Chelsea to Paris Saint-Germain collapsed on transfer deadline day; Ligue 1 club allege Chelsea sent through incorrect paperwork after the terms of an agreement had been finalised
+Hakim Ziyech's loan from Chelsea to Paris Saint-Germain collapsed on transfer deadline day; Ligue 1 club allege Chelsea sent through incorrect paperwork after the terms of an agreement had been finalised; Sky Sports News understand there was an 'unforeseen technical issue' at Chelsea HQ

 Hakim Ziyech's loan move to Paris Saint-Germain from Chelsea has collapsed with Ligue 1 unwilling to ratify the transfer following the late submission of documents.